 I don’t know about you, but I am glad 2020 is in full swing, and many people have told me they feel the same way!
 2019 was very challenging for me.
 I like to think that the challenges I faced made me a better Christian and that I’ve grown from them.

-The truth is, most days I would rather just forget and move on; wishing I could burn away some of the events of the past year as if they never happened.
+The truth is, most days I would rather just forget and move on; wishing I could burn away some of the events of the past year as if they never happened; a controlled burn in preparation for renewal.

 The thought of burning was brought to my mind by the recent wildfires in Australia that had the world captivated.
 There has been so much devastation and destruction in this beautiful country, and many have been praying that they will continue to get them under control.